Roomify/docs/roomify_accommodations/properties/properties.rst

 The Description field allows you to describe this room type, and will be displayed in a tooltip on the property page.

-NB: *The description field is used for Multi Unit Properties only*
+.. note:: The description field is used for Multi Unit Properties only

 Add-Ons
 ~~~~~~~